Bridal Shower-First Time, Overwhelmed, Help and Quick!

 I usually make a copy of the hosts wish list in table format and list each item, quantity desired and product cost with tax.
 I have a column for the guests to write their name next to the item that they are purchasing for the bride.
 Guests pass the registry around at the show and then pay me the amount with tax when they are placing their order along with the amount for any additional items that they are purchasing for themselves.
 I place all of the bride's items under a guest tab with her name so that she can have a receipt with her products on them.
 I "gift" the s/h cost to her.
 Guests who order for themselves are listed as typical for any other show.
 Items are shipped to the location preferred by the bride which is usually the bride's home or whomever is coordinating the shower for her.
 When the show is over the bride receives a copy of the registry that was passed around to use as a "gift record" for her thank you notes as it lists who bought the items for her.
 Any items that were not purchased as part of the shower then go on her registry and/or are modified/updated on the registry (if already created, in order to indicate which items have already been purchased).
 This seems much easier to me than cutting and pasting pictures for each registry, etc.

-4. What are some ideas for bridal shower activities?
+What are some easy recipes to prepare for a bridal shower?

-5. How can I make the bridal shower special and memorable?
+How can I make the bridal shower special for the bride?

 Similar Pampered Chef Threads